davidrmiller/neural2d/README.md

 specifying a *convolve-matrix* specification for the layer in the topology config file.
 The neurons are still called neurons, but their operation differs in the following ways:

-* The connection pattern to the source layer is defined by the convolution kernel dimensions (not by a *radius* parameter)
+* The connection pattern to the source layer is defined by the convolution matrix (kernel) dimensions (not by a *radius* parameter)

-* The connection weights are initialized from the convolution kernel, and are constant throughout the life of the net.
+* The connection weights are initialized from the convolution matrix, and are constant throughout the life of the net.

 * The transfer function is automatically set to the identity function (not by a *tf* parameter).

-For example, the following line in the topology config file defines a 3x3 convolution kernel for smoothing (low-pass) the source layer:
+For example, the following line in the topology config file defines a 3x3 convolution matrix for smoothing (low-pass) the source layer:

      layerConv1 size 64x64 from input convolve {{0,1,0},{1,2,1},{0,1,0}}

-When a convolution matrix is specified for a layer, you cannot also specify a *radius* parameter for that layer, as the convolution kernel size determines the size and shape of the rectangle of neurons in the source layer.
+When a convolution matrix is specified for a layer, you cannot also specify a *radius* parameter for that layer, as the convolution matrix size determines the size and shape of the rectangle of neurons in the source layer.
 You also cannot also specify a *tf* parameter, because the transfer function on a convolution layer is automatically set to be the identity function.